Restaurant Listings

 SANDWICH SHOP

-Brought to life in November of 2021, Big Dipper Park City is the product of Cortney Johanson, Fabio Ferreira, and chef Matthew Safranek.
-Fabio loves French Dips, and in a fit of passionate brainstorming Cortney wondered if an entirely French Dip based restaurant was feasible.
+Big Dipper is the product of Cortney Johanson, Fabio Ferreira, and chef Matthew Safranek.
+Ferreira loves French dips, and in a fit of passionate brainstorming Johanson wondered if an entirely French dip–based restaurant was feasible.
 Located in the historic Star Hotel, what better way to pay homage to the Star than to have a star system as its anchor and call it Big Dipper.
-Each sandwich at Big Dipper is served with its own special dip.
+Sandwiches range from the Hot Tejana and Hunk-a Hunk-a Bernese Love to She’s Shrimply Irresistible and Forecast: Sunny and Shwarm.
+Clever!
 227 Main St, 435-513-7100, bigdipperpc.com $–$$ L D K O

 THE BRIDGE CAFE & GRILL